1. Watch these videos

 Overview of Meiosis

-• Purpose: Meiosis reduces chromosome number from diploid to haploid.
-As it does, it creates genetic variation between parents and offspring, and among siblings.
+• Meiosis reduces chromosome number from diploid to haploid.
+As it does, processes like independent assortment and crossing over create genetically unique gametes, which leads to variation between parents and offspring, and among siblings.

-• Key Phases: The process includes two rounds of cell division—Meiosis I and Meiosis II—each with distinct steps contributing to genetic variation.
+• Meiosis includes two rounds of cell division—Meiosis I and Meiosis II—each with distinct steps contributing to genetic variation.

 Meiosis I